Lily Maynard lives with her husband and their family in the UK. Her daughter, Jessie, was 15 when she first began identifying as trans.

 by Lily Maynard

-My youngest daughter Jessie was not a ‘girly’ girl.
+My daughter Jessie was not a ‘girly’ girl.
 As a small child she was often mistaken for a boy, despite her long hair, because mostly she wore jeans and dinosaur tops.
 She didn’t care much for the pastel, glitter, hearts and lace that tends to fill the girls’ section of most stores.
 Growing up, she liked Dora the Explorer and Ben 10; she liked Lego and Bratz dolls.
 Occasionally, she chose a pink sparkly top, or a crystal ballerina for the Christmas tree.

 Once, when she was about 7, a woman in a second-hand shop said to her, “Oh you’re a GIRL!
 Why are you playing with that dirty old truck?
 Here’s a nice doll.”